-Available in the ultra-durable Elite Z plastic, this design gives it a great feel and makes it perfect for all sorts of terrains.
+Available in the ultra-durable Z and Z FLX plastic, this plastic gives it a great feel and makes it perfect for all sorts of terrains.
 The Buzzz SS is likely to become your favorite midrange if you want a reliable disc that offers a straight flight.
 Check out Discraft Buzzz SS at InfiniteDiscs.com.

 Speed: 5.0, Glide: 4.0, Turn: 0.0, Fade: 0.0

 The Innova Mako3 is the newest edition and low profile version of the amazing and straight flying Innova Mako, but with a slightly faster speed.
 Although it has flight characteristics of a putter, it brings to the table the glide and speed of a midrange disc.
 The Mako3 can be a perfect solution for you if you’re looking for a disc with a straight flight and a very limited fade.